Force (film series)

-Force is a series of Indian action-thriller films, produced by Vipul Amrutlal Shah.
-The first part directed by Nishikant Kamath released in 2011 and the second part directed by Abhinay Deo released in 2016.
-A third part of the series is in pre-production.
+Force is an Indian action-thriller film series produced by Vipul Amrutlal Shah.
+It stars John Abraham in the lead role.
+The first instalment Force, directed by Nishikant Kamat, released on 30 September 2011.
+The second instalment Force 2, directed by Abhinay Deo, released on 18 November 2016.

 Overview

 Force (2011)

-ACP Yashvardhan Singh.
-IPS (John Abraham) a.k.a.
-Yash, is in the hospital, recalling the accident that changed his life forever.
+ACP Yashvardhan "Yash" Singh (John Abraham) Yash, is in the hospital, recalling the accident that changed his life forever.
 Yash is a dutiful, responsible and stone-hearted police officer in the Narcotics Control Bureau whose only passion in life is crime-fighting.
 He has no family or loved ones and has been alone in life since he can remember.
 Everything changes when Yash meets Maya (Genelia D'Souza), an independent and lovely woman.
 Though the two get off to a rocky start, Maya warms up to him once she realises he is a police officer, and apologises for the misunderstandings they had.
 When Maya gets hit by a car in front of Yash, he rushes her to the hospital.
 The two bond and start to meet and go out regularly.
 Maya confesses her love to Yash, but Yash refutes her advances, as he does not want her to become his weakness in his professional life.
 However, Swati (Sandhya Mridul), the wife of Yash's coworker and good friend, convinces Yash that he is in love with Maya as well and Yash decides to marry her.

-In the big drug case the unit is investigating, Yash, along with officers from the Narcotics Control Bureau, DSP Mahesh Pande (Ameet M Gaur) who is transferred on special duty from the New Delhi Income Tax Department, DSP Atul Kalseka (Mohnish Bahl) and Inspector Kamlesh, kills Reddy (Mukesh Rishi) while he is peddling drugs.
+In the big drug case the unit is investigating, Yash, along with officers from the Narcotics Control Bureau, DSP Mahesh Pande (Ameet M Gaur) who is transferred on special duty from the New Delhi Income Tax Department, Inspector Atul Kalsekar (Mohnish Bahl) and Inspector Kamlesh, kills Reddy (Mukesh Rishi) while he is peddling drugs.
 Yash, Mahesh and Kamlesh are suspended for killing Reddy instead of arresting him.
-Reddy's heartless and aggressive brother Vishnu (Vidyut Jamwal) vows to avenge his brother's death by killing all of the officers.
+Reddy's heartless and aggressive brother Vishnu Shetty (Vidyut Jamwal) vows to avenge his brother's death by killing all of the officers.
 Yash and the other officers prepare themselves for Vishnu, but Vishnu successfully breaks into Mahesh's home and brutally murders him after raping his wife Rachana (Anaitha Nair).
 The event leaves Yash and the other officers shaken but Yash and Maya's marriage take place.
 Meanwhile, Vishnu decides to attack each of the officers' weaknesses; he kidnaps Swati, Atul's wife, and Atul is forced to tell him where Yash will be that night.
 Yash and Maya consummate their marriage; however, this proves to be their first and last night together.